ibm-cloud-docs/openwhisk/limits.md

 ### Increasing fixed limits
 {: #limits_triggersfixed}

 Limit values that end with a (*) are fixed, but can be increased if a business case can justify higher safety limit values.
-If you would like to increase the limit value, contact IBM support by opening a ticket directly from the IBM [{{site.data.keyword.openwhisk_short}} web console](https://cloud.ibm.com/openwhisk).
+If you would like to increase the limit value, contact IBM support by opening a ticket directly from the IBM [{{site.data.keyword.openwhisk_short}} web console](https://cloud.ibm.com/openwhisk){: external}.
   1. Select **Support**
   2. Select **Add Ticket** from the drop down menu.
   3. Select **Technical** for the ticket type.